 (ii) Deadlines.
-The agreement must state the time requirements for the commitment and expenditure of HTF funds and specify that remaining funds will be reduced or recaptured. (iii) Audit.
+The agreement must state the time requirements for the commitment and expenditure of HTF funds and specify that remaining funds will be reduced or recaptured.

+(iii) Audit.
 The agreement must specify that the recipient will submit to the grantee a cost certification performed by a certified public accountant for each project assisted with HTF funds.
 The agreement must specify that the recipient will submit to the grantee an annual audit performed on each project assisted with HTF funds, beginning the first year following the cost certification and with the final annual audit occurring the last year of the affordability period.

 (iv) Affordability.
 The agreement must specify the affordability period, require housing assisted with HTF funds to meet the affordability requirements of §93.302 or §93.304, as applicable, and must require repayment of the funds if the housing does not meet the affordability requirements for the specified time period.
-If the recipient is undertaking a rental project, the agreement must establish the initial rents and the procedures for rent increases, the number of HTF units, the size of the HTF units, the designation of the HTF units and the procedures for rent increases, the number of HTF units, the size of the HTF units, the designation of the HTF units are fixed or floating, and the requirement to provide the address (e.g., street address and apartment number) of each HTF unit no later than the time of project completion.
+If the recipient is undertaking a rental project, the agreement must establish the initial rents and the procedures for rent increases, the number of HTF units, the size of the HTF units, the designation of the HTF units as fixed or floating, and the requirement to provide the address (e.g., street address and apartment number) of each HTF unit no later than the time of project completion.
 If the recipient is undertaking homeownership projects for sale to first-time homebuyers, in accordance with §93.304, the agreement must establish the resale or recapture requirements that must be imposed on the housing, the sales price or the basis upon which the sales price will be determined, and the disposition of the sales proceeds.